Pool Construction Process

 Inspection

-At this point in the process an inspector will come out to do an inspection of the completed phases, after the inspection is passed, we can schedule the shotcrete crew to come in and shoot the shell of the pool.
+After electrical work is completed for your new pool and spa, we continue on to the inspection stage.
+At this point in the process, a qualified pool inspector will come out to do an inspection of the completed phases.
+After the inspection is passed, our pool building crew can schedule the shotcrete crew to come in and shoot, or create, the shell of the pool.

 Shotcrete